-Depending on whether your Greek honeymoon is focused entirely on Santorini or you’re making Santorini one stop on an island-hopping itinerary, you’ll probably have a different ballpark figure for how long you want to spend on Santorini–and the good news is, there’s really no wrong answer.
+Depending on whether your Greek honeymoon is focused entirely on Santorini or you’re making Santorini one stop on a Greek island-hopping itinerary, you’ll probably have a different ballpark figure for how long you want to spend on Santorini–and the good news is, there’s really no wrong answer.

-Even one day in Santorini is worth a visit, but we promise you’ll want to stay longer than that!
+Even one day in Santorini is worth a visit, and is long enough to hike from Fira to Oia and enjoy the village a bit, but we promise you’ll want to stay longer than that!

 To get the most out of what the island has to offer, we recommend spending a minimum of 3 full days in Santorini if at all possible, and you could easily spend a slow-paced and delightful week there without a problem.

 Travel Insurance — We don’t ever suggest traveling without travel insurance–anything can happen, and the last thing you want is your honeymoon in Santorini to be interrupted by worrying about a crisis.
 We use and recommend World Nomads for trips to Greece.

 Pacsafe — We can’t recommend our Pacsafe enough: this travel safe is affordable, sturdy, easy to pack, and will help keep your valuables safe in your hotel room (not that you should need to worry much about theft in Santorini, but it’s better to be safe than sorry!).